olimorris/hledger-forecast/README.md

 #### Custom period

-When you need a bespoke time bound forecasts, a custom period may be useful.
-Custom periods allow you to specify a custom periodic rule as per hledger's [periodic rule syntax](https://hledger.org/dev/hledger.html#periodic-transactions):
+When you need a bespoke time bound forecast, a custom period may be useful.
+Custom periods allow you to specify a periodic rule as per hledger's [periodic rule syntax](https://hledger.org/dev/hledger.html#periodic-transactions):

 ```yaml
 custom: